KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 This is the secret of **acclivous return**.
 Unlike **entropic collapse**,
-which descends into shatter and noise,
+which moves declivously into shatter and noise,
 centropic return is luminous —
 spiraling inward after touching form
 without losing itself.